rufimelo99/UltimateChess/README.md

 *(King Piece's Table)*

-This way, it enables the agent to learn which position are more helpful or not and returns a reward.
-Also, it penalizes if the agent lets the opponent with a meaningful piece on a strong position.
+This way, it enables the agent to learn which positions are more helpful or not and returns a reward.
+Also, it penalizes if the agent lets the opponent have a meaningful piece on a strong position.

 <!-- ACKNOWLEDGEMENTS -->